JUST-ROWDY/LAVALINK-MUSIC-CODE/MUSIC CODE/README.md

 # License ©

-Moon Music is licensed under the MIT License .
+ licensed under the MIT License .
 See the file LICENSE for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.